What is a Sexologist?

 4. Schedule a Consultation:

-Most sexologists offer initial consultations, for free or a discounted rate.
+Most sexual health educators offer initial consultations, for free or a discounted rate.
 Most offer virtual consultations, which means you’re not restricted to finding a professional in your area.
 Use your time with them to discuss your goals, ask about their approach, and see they are a good fit for you

 Benefits of Working with a Sexologist

-Whether you’re in a relationship or seeking personal growth, working with a sexologist can have lasting benefits that extend far beyond the bedroom.
+Whether you’re in a relationship or seeking personal growth, working with a clinical sex educator can have lasting benefits that extend far beyond the bedroom.
 Clients often report:

 • Improved emotional connection with their partner